jlangch/venice/doc/readme/json-lines.md

 # JSON Lines

-Venice has built-in support JSON Lines text format as described in [JSON Lines](https://jsonlines.org/).
+Venice has built-in support for the JSON Lines text format as described in [JSON Lines](https://jsonlines.org/).
 It reads/writes JSON Lines from/to Venice data structures.
 No 3rd-party libraries are required.